 For the majority of the program, your learning schedule includes online class time.
 Lab days are on Tuesdays, with clinicals scheduled throughout the remainder of the week, including possible weekends.
 Hours vary for each rotation.

-Twice a year, Mayo School of Health Sciences admits up to six students to the Clinical Hemodialysis Technician Program.
+Twice a year, Mayo Clinic School of Health Sciences admits up to six students to the Clinical Hemodialysis Technician Program.
 The small class size ensures you receive close one-on-one instruction and a comprehensive educational experience.